Eating and drinking well (nutrition)

 - nuts

-- soya products (tofu, edamame beans, tempeh, soya yoghurts)
+- soya products, like tofu, edamame beans, tempeh and soya yoghurts

-For balanced nutrition and to help make your body stronger, aim to have protein with every main meal and a high protein snack after exercising.
+For balanced nutrition and to help make your body stronger, aim to have protein with every main meal.
+After exercising, have a high-protein snack.

 Carbohydrates